DartVanya/squid-windows/README.md

 > Squid is a caching proxy for the Web supporting HTTP, HTTPS, FTP, and more.
 It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages.
 Squid has extensive access controls and makes a great server accelerator.
 It runs on most available operating systems, including Windows and is licensed under the GNU GPL.
 > <cite> <http://www.squid-cache.org>

-This project provides MSI Windows Installer for Squid Proxy Server.
+This forked project provides MSI Windows Installer for Squid Proxy Server.
 It enables Squid installation in just a few clicks.
 Current build is based on the latest Squid 6.10 build for Cygwin Windows 64 bit.

 **Installation instructions**
 -----------------------------